rick0110/cervical_cancer/README.md

 Manual cytology inspection, however, is labor-intensive, prone to inter-observer variability, and limited by human fatigue.
 Automated classification systems can assist pathologists by providing **consistent triage**, **reducing false negatives**, and **accelerating diagnostic workflows**.

 This work introduces **SwinAD2Net**, a **hybrid vision architecture** inspired by recent Vision Transformer (ViT) developments and the study by Zhang *et al.* (2025) [[DOI:10.1038/s41598-025-87953-1](https://doi.org/10.1038/s41598-025-87953-1)].
+The main objective is to fill the gaps in the work produced by Zhang *et al.* by improving global lattent representation hidden layers.
 The model integrates **Swin Transformer blocks**, **Atrous Dense Blocks (ADB)**, and **Squeeze-and-Excitation (SE)** modules to capture both fine-grained cellular morphology and broad contextual dependencies within each image.

 ---

 ## Objective

-The primary goal of this project is to **build an improved deep-learning architecture** for medical image classification and to achieve **higher diagnostic accuracy** than previously reported approaches in cervical cytology.
+The primary goal of this project is to build an improved deep-learning architecture for medical image classification and to achieve higher diagnostic accuracy than previously reported approaches in cervical cytology.
-The specific task addressed is **binary classification** of cervical images:
+The specific task addressed is binary classification of cervical images:

 - **Normal** (healthy epithelial or metaplastic cells)
 - **Abnormal** (atypical, dysplastic, or malignant cells)

 ---